“Emotions and senses generate the shape of a map,

 Guided by a dérive-like process rooted in psychogeography,

-This practice has unfolded from figuration into abstraction over the past three decades.
+This practice has evolved from figuration into abstraction

-My work has been presented in exhibitions featuring contemporary abstract art, installations, and
+Philippe Halaburda's work has been presented in solo and collective exhibitions featuring contemporary abstract art, installations, and site-responsive projects across New York, France, and Europe.

 These exhibitions trace over 30 years of artistic research focused on space, perception, and emotional mapping within urban and cultural contexts.

-I welcome curatorial proposals, institutional collaborations, and site-specific projects focused on contemporary abstraction, mapping, and spatial narratives.
+Philippe welcomes curatorial proposals, institutional collaborations, and site-specific projects focused on contemporary abstract art, psychogeographic mapping,